 Initial Terms for Seller Financing

 Most seller financing agreements allow a seller to repossess the business within 30 to 60 days if financing fails.
-This saves the buyer from a disastrous business undertaking, and prevents the seller from losing their investment.
+This saves the buyer from a catastrophic business undertaking and prevents the seller from losing their investment.
 Most seller financing arrangements carry other contractual stipulations, too.
 Many contracts contain a clause involving inventory, requiring new owners to maintain a certain quantity of inventory during the repayment period.
 This offers some assurance that the business will remain profitable, thereby increasing the odds that the seller will recover their investment.
-The buyer may be required to agree to other terms aimed at keeping the business profitable.
+The buyer may be required to agree to different terms aimed at keeping the business profitable.
 The seller and buyer will negotiate these terms during the initial negotiation period, usually with the assistance of an experienced M&A advisor, broker, investment banker, or other business intermediaries.